Temporal Straightening for Latent Planning: Related Work

 Temporal Contrastive Learning~\citep{sermanet2018timecontrastivenetworksselfsupervisedlearning, tclr, eysenbach2024inference, yang2025memory} is also a popular paradigm for learning representations that can reflect the temporal relationships.
 It encourages temporally close frames to have similar embeddings while distant frames have more dissimilar embeddings through InfoNCE loss~\citep{radford2021learningtransferablevisualmodels}.
 However, how to choose positive and negative samples requires careful tuning and this objective might push away geodesically close states if suboptimal trajectories are used.
-Instead, our regularization-based method doesn't require negatives and applies \emph{local} straightening without requiring expert trajectories.
+Instead, our regularization-based method does not require negatives and applies \emph{local} straightening without requiring expert trajectories.

 Motivated by the perceptual straightening hypothesis in human vision~\citep{perceptual_straightening}, some prior works have examined implicit straightening in pretrained visual encoders~\citep{harrington2023exploring,interno2025aigenerated} or used it as an objective to obtain robust video models~\citep{niu2024learning, bagad2025chirality}.
+Relatedly, early work on learning linearized video representations also regularizes the curvature of latent trajectories~\citep{goroshin2015learninglinearizeuncertainty}.
 Implicit straightening is also observed in autoregressive language models optimized for next-word prediction~\citep{hosseini2023large, hosseini2026context}.
-To the best of our knowledge, however, none of these prior works have studied the impact of straightening on planning.
+To the best of our knowledge, however, none of these prior works have studied the impact of straightening on world modeling and planning.
+We further discuss the connection of our work to a broader literature in control and learning plannable representations in~\Cref{sec:related_cont}.